jhpyle/docassemble/_docs/installation.md

     sudo mkdir -p /usr/share/docassemble/files
     sudo chown www-data.www-data /usr/share/docassemble/files

-Set up and edit the configuration file (e.g., to edit the default e-mail addresses):
+Set up and edit the [configuration] file.
+At the very least, you should edit the `secretkey` value to something random and unique to your site.

     sudo mkdir -p /etc/docassemble
     sudo cp ~/docassemble/docassemble_base/config.yml /etc/docassemble/